He was born 100 years ago today [5 May, 1914].

 05 May, 2014

-Thank you again, dear readers, for allowing me yet another of my “Top 5 Retrospectives.”
-Today we begin anew, this time with someone many consider something of a dark horse of Hollywood’s Golden Age; and, so, someone I thought would be fascinating to throw a little light on.
+Thank you again, dear readers, for allowing me yet another of my “Top 5s," where I look at a given Actor / Actress.
+Today we begin anew with someone many consider something of a dark horse of Hollywood’s Golden Age; and, so, someone I thought would be fascinating to shed a little light on.
 He was a Cowboy and a Swashbuckler and he surprised no less than Ernest Hemingway and Billy Wilder.
 Ladies and gentlemen, if you don’t know Ty, well, it’s my pleasure to introduce you.

 Normally I build to the Top 5 list, but this time I'll go ahead and give it to you.
 Listed – and I’ll comment on them – simply in the order the films were released, these are my personal favorites: